couple looking up health information on a tablet

 Manage Information Overload at Your Appointments

-A lot of important medical information is given to patients when they first learn that they have cancer.
-Medical information can go into one ear and out the other because a cancer diagnosis is very stressful.
+Survivors explain that a lot of important medical information is given to patients when they first learn that they have cancer.
 You are not alone in feeling rushed or that you cannot manage the amount of information you are getting in your appointments.

 These are tips from survivors to help you manage information: